 Heather and her husband Paul live in Petersburg, PA with their dogs Chester and Metta.

 Abby did gymnastics for 13 years before she started coaching and has coached on and off for he past 16 years.
 For the last 12 years, Abby has judged for the state of Pennsylvania where she is a level 10 rated judge.

 Abby grew up in Ohio and graduated from Bowling Green State University with a degree in exercise science.
 She wants the kids to learn that gymnastics is a fun sport and that through hard work they can do anything they put their minds too.

 Abby currently resides in State College where she works for Geisinger.
-She and her husband, Gabe, have a 1 year old daughter, Olivia, and two dogs.
+She and her husband Gabe have two daughters, Olivia and Kendall, and two dogs.

 Jackie grew up in Doylestown, PA, where she began taking classes at Central Bucks Gymnastics Club.
 She quickly became a top competitor placing 1st in many state competitions.
 Her family then moved to the Allentown area so that she could train as an elite gymnast at Parkettes National Training Center.
 Jackie started competing as an elite at the age of 12 and qualified for Elite Nationals by the time she was 13.
 Jackie competed nationally and internationally while at Parkettes.

 Aside from gymnastics, Jackie developed a love for outdoor sports such as canoeing, kayaking, and rock climbing while attending Penn State University and became involved with the Penn State Outing Club.
 After graduating, Jackie began instructing wilderness expeditions for the Outward Bound School in Manitoba Canada, Ely Minnesota, and the Rio Grande area of Texas/Mexico.
 She focused on helping her students build self confidence through self discovery, impelling her students into mentally, emotionally and physically demanding wilderness experiences.